 A skilled restaurant manager can handle both staff and other duties for the front and the back of the house.
 However, many job openings focus more on one side of the operations than the other.

 Thus, take time to peruse that job listing.
 Are they looking for a manager who can get a struggling kitchen into great shape, or one who can manage customer relationships at the front of the house?
 Once you figure out the establishment’s need, craft your cover letter around the subject of the required skills.

 Share Numbers to Prove Your Points

-You work hard to save money, reduce food waste, and maintain a crew of skilled kitchen and wait staff.
+You work hard to save money, reduce food waste, and maintain a crew of skilled kitchen, wait, and bartendering staff.
 That’s wonderful.
 Now it’s time to prove it.
 Make the claims in your cover letter as believable as possible.
 To do this, use numbers to quantify your accomplishments.